pvperez1/fhv2/pages/about.md

 Follow her on Instagram, [@felicepstamaria](https://www.instagram.com/felicepstamaria/) and Facebook, [Felice Prudente Sta.
 Maria](https://www.facebook.com/felice.p.maria)

-## Philippine Food History Project
+## About Philippine Food History Project

 This website consolidates research about Philippine cuisine derived from written sources starting in the 13th through the mid-20th centuries of the Common Era.